Ben McKenzie: Commentary

-Since 2021, McKenzie has been an outspoken critic of cryptocurrency, especially during its 2020-2022 bubble and subsequent crash.
-He is noted as one of the few celebrity skeptics of the currency.
+Since 2021, McKenzie has been an outspoken critic of cryptocurrency, especially during its 2020–2022 bubble and subsequent crash.
+At that time, he was noted as one of the few celebrity skeptics of the currency.
 As such, he has been particularly critical of the proliferation of celebrity endorsements of unstable cryptocurrencies, their speculation, and NFTs.
 McKenzie testified at the United States Senate Committee on Banking, Housing, and Urban Affairs hearing "Crypto Crash: Why the FTX Bubble Burst and the Harm to Consumers" in December 2022.
+On July 14, 2026 he joined Democratic Senators in a press conference on Capitol Hill to argue for inclusion of ethics provisions in a proposed cryptocurrency regulation bill named the Clarity Act, to prevent public officials, and specifically President Trump, from cashing in on crypto exchanges while simultaneously forming public policy.

+With journalist Jacob Silverman, he has written a number of critical articles on crypto for publications including Slate, The New Republic, The Washington Post, and The Intercept.
+They had a featured session on the topic at the 2022 SXSW Festival and McKenzie at WSJ Tech Live 2022 and the 2022 Web Summit.
 As a pundit, McKenzie has also appeared on CNN Business, CNBC, CBS News, and Real Time with Bill Maher to discuss the topic.
-He has been a guest on podcasts like What Next: TBD, Deconstructed, and Chapo Trap House, and radio programs Marketplace Tech and Morning Edition.
+He has been a guest on podcasts like What Next: TBD, Deconstructed, Chapo Trap House, and The Weekly Show with Jon Stewart and radio programs Marketplace Tech and Morning Edition.

 McKenzie attributes his initial interest in the subject to his undergraduate degree in economics and friends' interest in cryptocurrency, as well as coursework on the blockchain from MIT professor and SEC chairman Gary Gensler and Capital in the Twenty-First Century by economist Thomas Piketty.

-Writing and film
+Book and film

 McKenzie's debut book Easy Money: Cryptocurrency, Casino Capitalism, and the Golden Age of Fraud with journalist Jacob Silverman was released by Abrams Press on July 18, 2023.
 The book includes a claim from McKenzie that the CIA "begged" him to explain cryptocurrency to them.
 The book is a New York Times Bestseller and was longlisted for the Financial Times Business Book of the Year in 2023.

-With Silverman, he has written a number of critical articles on crypto for publications including Slate, The New Republic, The Washington Post, and The Intercept.
-They had a featured session on the topic at the 2022 SXSW Festival and McKenzie at WSJ Tech Live 2022 and the 2022 Web Summit.

-McKenzie's cryptocurrency documentary, Everyone Is Lying to You for Money, premiered at SXSW in London in June 2025.
+While researching the book, McKenzie began working on what would become his film directorial debut.
+His cryptocurrency documentary, Everyone Is Lying to You for Money, premiered at SXSW in London in June 2025.
+The film was released in theaters in April 2026.